tonybaldwin/12press/README.md

 # 12press

-meeting and event schedule website with php/mysql for 12 step organizations, etc.
+Free/Open Source meeting and event schedule website with php/mysql for 12 step organizations, etc.

+Released according to the terms of the GNU/Affero Public License.